vresque/esque/README.md

 I understand that not many are willing to use their time on a kernel such as this one.
 I will still gladly welcome any contribution, no matter how big or small.
 Please read the [Contributions File](CONTRIBUTING.md) and take a look at the files in the [Documentation Directory](Documentation)

-## Microkernel?
-Why would you do that?

-While the current narrative is that Monolithic kernel's are better than Microkernels, I believe that there may be a compromise between those two - The system described above.
-This system is loosely inspired by Windows NT's design - Which is also an entire system revolving around the Windows NT microkernel.

 ## The InitRamFs
 In the InitRamFs, as of right now, no directories are supported.